 EAS is more than an event planning organization.

 The EAS coordinates activities for families and members of all ages.
-Routine weekly activities may include Mahjong Group, Crafting Group, Baby Play Group, etc. The monthly EAS luncheon is a great time for new and old members to get together throughout the year while providing an opportunity to learn about and try new restaurants throughout Suzhou.
+Routine weekly activities may include Mahjong Group, Crafting Group, etc. The monthly EAS Meet and Greet is a great time for new and old members to get together throughout the year.

 Monthly tours may include trips to local water towns and historical sites or sponsored bus trips into Shanghai or unique shopping destinations.
 Cultural experiences and lectures are scheduled to help people learn about Suzhou, the surrounding area, China and Chinese culture.
 The Activities Committee coordinates annual events such as the Family BBQ, Children’s Christmas Party and an adult only Dinner Dance.